 In a fitting end to his magnificent, unique career, in late 2018 the directors captured Walter attending a 50-year celebration of his life, at the HistoryMiami Museum.
 One week before the exhibition opening, Walter fell out of bed, suffering several fractions; yet he bared down and endured an hours-long photo shoot involving many costume changes with capes weighing up to fifteen pounds — the price of vanity (and the value of a great photographer).
 Three months after the Museum opening, and just one day after the co-directors submitted an early cut of the film to the Sundance Film Festival, Walter passed away, having sealed his legacy in the image that he wanted people to remember.

-In this exclusive video interview with Startup Cuba, co-director Kareem Tabsch and executive producer Alex Fumero spoke to us about the experience of filming the Walter Mercado Netflix documentary, incorporating magical realism into the flow, and whether or not Walter really was magical.
+In our exclusive video interview above with Startup Cuba, co-director Kareem Tabsch and executive producer Alex Fumero spoke to us about the experience of filming the Walter Mercado Netflix documentary, incorporating magical realism into the flow, and whether or not Walter really was magical.